Digital saxophones are a great modern-day

 What Could Be Better?

 That said, there are a few things that could be improved upon.
-One of these is the mouthpiece – while you can manipulate a note with the Analogue Controller, you aren’t able to alter the with the reed.
+One of these is the mouthpiece – while you can manipulate a note with the Analogue Controller, you aren’t able to alter the sound with the reed.

 As mentioned previously, the stiff plastic reed doesn’t have any practical use.